EligibleDev/learning_typescript/README.md

 # Lesson 8

 We can set-up the type of the parameters and return before declaring the function with function signatures.

+# Lesson 9

+We can create better signatures with class in typescript.

+# Lesson 12

+When working with interfaces we will face error when we pass an extra parameter. but if we pass on a extra property inside another object and pass the name of the object in the parameter instead of the object itself, it will not mind.
+But it will surely check for the ones that really needs.
+This is because javascripts pass by reference or something.